 LAKE SELMAC: trout, largemouth bass, bluegill, crappie

-Fishing for largemouth bass, bluegill, crappie, and other warmwater species has been good, especially early and late in the day.
+Fishing for largemouth bass, bluegill, crappie, and other warmwater species should be good early and late in the day.
 Anglers can catch many of the warmwater species by suspending a worm below a bobber.
 Crappie can be targeted with crappie jigs or small soft-plastic baits.
-Lake Selmac has a good population of good-sized largemouth bass, which can be targeted with a variety of lures and soft-plastic baits.
-The lake is getting a lot of aquatic vegetation, so anglers will want to use techniques that reduce the potential for getting hung up in the vegetation.

 LOON LAKE: rainbow trout, bass, bluegill

 Loon Lake has been stocked with nearly 8,000 trout.
 The lake is also providing good fishing for crappie, bluegill and bass.
 The boat ramps will be open through early fall.
 For additional information call the BLM at: 541-599-2254.

 LOST CREEK RESERVOIR: rainbow trout, spring Chinook, bass

 The surface temperature was 64F on Tuesday morning.
 Trout anglers will probably want to fish deep in the main body of the reservoir.
 Trout fishing is probably still best upstream of the Hwy 62 Bridge.
 Water temperatures will continue to improve for trout anglers in September and October.
 Anglers caught smallmouth on spinners and crankbaits recently.
 Lost Creek Reservoir is 43 percent full.
 All boat ramps are accessible.